-The down payment is money you give to the home’s seller.
+The down payment is a portion of the total sales price of your home, which you give to the home’s seller.
 The rest of the payment to the seller comes from your mortgage.
 Down payments are expressed as percentages.
-A down payment of at least 20 percent lets you avoid mortgage insurance.
+A down payment of at least 20 percent lets you avoid private mortgage insurance, or PMI.

 To explain how bankers and real estate agents talk about down payments, let’s say you buy a house for $100,000:

 - A 3 percent down payment means that you pay the seller $3,000 and you borrow $97,000.

 - With a 20 percent down payment, you would pay the seller $20,000 and you would borrow $80,000.

 Sometimes you’ll hear a phrase like, “Alex put 20 percent down on the house.”
 That means that Alex made a 20 percent down payment.

 The money for a down payment can come from:

 - The money you get when you sell a house.